VR’s 3 Big Problems

 • Teleporting breaks immersion and makes it very difficult to design meaningful platforming and combat challenges, since the player can always just teleport past everything

-• Running in place is hard to track accurately with the most common VR headsets and the motion is also too tedious and tiring to build a game around
+• Running in place is hard to track accurately with current VR headsets and the motion is also too tedious and tiring to build a game around

-• Moving with your hands works great for the subset of games where that feels natural, like games where you play as a gorilla or you’re in zero gravity or permanently sprinting while parkouring around.
+• Moving with your hands works great for the subset of games where that feels natural, like when you’re a gorilla, floating in zero gravity, or permanently sprinting while parkouring around.
 But it feels clunky and unnatural for games outside of that.

-Because there are no good options by default, it means we’ll have to spend a lot of time designing custom movement systems that at least make you feel like you’re doing something.
+Because nothing works out of the box, developers have to spend a lot of time coming up with custom movement systems that at least make you feel like you’re doing something.

-And then we’ll have to add a lot of extra depth from other sources to make up for everything we lost be not being able to properly implement what just happens to be the most important action in all of videogames.
+And then they’ll have to add a lot of extra depth from other sources to make up for everything they lost by not being able to properly implement movement.

-Just imagine trying to make a MOBA without the ability to sidestep enemy attacks or an FPS game without flanking.
-That's our life in VR.
-It’s a big reason why VR games feel so shallow.
+So just imagine trying to make a MOBA without the ability to sidestep enemy attacks or an FPS game without flanking.
+That’s our life in VR and it’s a big reason why VR games feel so shallow.

 Gesture Controls

-But it turns out that most videogame actions are super tedious, difficult, or plain impossible to do in real-life (fighting, looting, using spells, etc.).
+But it turns out it’s hard to create that feeling when most videogame actions are super tedious, difficult, or just plain impossible to do in real-life (fighting, looting, using spells, etc.).

-So VR design becomes an exercise in finding the right, efficient motions to create a sufficient illusion of doing that thing.
+So VR design becomes an exercise in finding the right, efficient motions to create a sufficient illusion of doing something.

-Think “force grabbing” objects from afar, instead of having to bend over and pick them up manually.
+Think pulling objects from afar with force powers, instead of having to bend over and pick them up manually.

-But then we run into a problem: it’s very hard trying to separate those small, efficient motions from every other small motion the player might do.
+But, when we try to do this, we quickly run into a problem: it’s unreasonably hard to separate those small, efficient motions from every other small motion the player might do.

 To illustrate, let’s say we want to convert jumping into a more efficient motion, since actually jumping would be insanely tedious with a heavy headset on.